Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning

-\item \textbf{Semantic Entropy} \citep{kuhn2023semantic}: Defined as entropy of output distributions in semantic event-space rather than traditional token event-space and has been shown to be a good indicator in detecting confabulation in language models. \item \textbf{Perplexity}~\citep{fomicheva2020unsupervised}: A standard metric to assess the quality of model and is defined as the inverse probability of the generated text: $ \text{Perplexity} = \exp\left(-\frac{1}{N} \sum_{i=1}^N \log p(w_i|w_1, \ldots, w_{i-1})\right) $ \end{itemize}
+\item \textbf{Semantic Entropy} \citep{kuhn2023semantic}: Defined as entropy of output distributions in semantic event-space rather than traditional token event-space and has been shown to be a good indicator in detecting confabulation in language models. \end{itemize}

-\subsection{Additional Results}
+\section{Additional Results}

-Figure \ref{apdx_fig:analysis_token_count} and Figure \ref{apdx_fig:analysis_token_prob} shows the number of incorrect tokens and correct tokens during the fine-tuning process, along with the associated uncertainty estimates.
-These plots highlight the issue of overconfidence and miscalibration with CLM, while UA-CLM improves the reliability of uncertainty estimates.
+\subsection{Effect of temperature on quality of generated text and uncertainty quantification metrics: An ablation study}

+The ablation study conducted on the pre-trained Llama-2-7B model using the CoQA dataset provides insightful findings regarding the impact of temperature values on text generation quality and uncertainty estimation as shown in Figure \ref{apdx_fig:temperature_ablation}.
+By systematically varying the temperature parameter, the study aimed to identify the optimal setting that balances the quality of generated text with effective hallucination detection, as measured by AUROC.
+The results revealed that a temperature value of T=0.3 achieved the best performance, yielding optimal AUROC scores for uncertainty estimates and ROUGE-L scores for text quality.